History Is a Dystopia

 After the slave trade and colonization, history has become a dystopia.

-Editor's Note: In this podcast, the award-winning writer Tananarive Due reads her story, “The Reformatory,” featured in Boston Review's 2017 literary issue, Global Dystopias.
-She also talks to Avni Sejpal about history as a dystopia, Afrofuturism, and the wondrous possibilities of James Baldwin writing science fiction.
+Editor's Note: In this podcast, award-winning writer Tananarive Due reads her story, “The Reformatory,” featured in Boston Review's print issue, Global Dystopias.
+(Order your copy here.)
+She also talks to editor Avni Sejpal about history as a dystopia, Afrofuturism, and the wondrous possibilities of James Baldwin writing science fiction.
 An edited transcript of their conversation is below.
-You can order a copy of Global Dystopias, edited by Junot Díaz, here.

 Avni Sejpal: You are the author of twelve novels.
 You write in the genres of speculative fiction, mystery, horror, and history.
 You have also co-written a civil rights memoir with your mother.
 Given the range of genres in which you write, do you see a common thread that runs through your work?
 Or, to put it another way, how would you describe the project that you are engaged in?